Usman Shehu Bawa: Early life

 Bawa was born in Nigeria's northern city of Kaduna.
 He is the son of Alhaji Bawa Garba, the founder of Nigeria's ABG Group.
 He started his primary education at the Kaduna Polytechnic staff school.
 He was later transferred to Kaduna Capital School, where he completed his early education.
-He began his secondary education at Sardauna Memorial College then later on transferred to Essence International School, completing his secondary education in 1993.
+He began his secondary education at Sardauna Memorial College and later transferred to Essence International School, completing his secondary education in 1993.
 In 1999, Bawa completed a bachelor's degree in geography at Ahmadu Bello University in Zaria.

 Professional career

-He started his early professional career working in his father's communication's firm, ABG Communications.
+He started his early professional career working in his father's communications firm, ABG Communications.
 Later, he started a number of firms including GSM.COM Limited and Top desk International Limited.
-While GSM.COM Limited sought to exploit opportunities in the newly deregulated telecommunications industry in 2001, Top Desk International Limited set out as a business consultancy and procurement firm.
-Bawa later on took a job as general manager of an agricultural firm – Agric Supermarket Limited, a business in which he was a co-founder.
+While GSM.COM Limited sought to exploit opportunities in the newly deregulated telecommunications industry in 2001, Top Desk International Limited was established as a business consultancy and procurement firm.
+Bawa later took a job as general manager of an agricultural firm – Agric Supermarket Limited, a business in which he was a co-founder.
 Following his decision to join active politics in 2011, Bawa resigned his positions in all the businesses.